SleepyFool-gh/Sleepy_macros/select-macro/readme.md

 &nbsp;

 ### Default behavior:
 Clicking a link produced by the `<<select>>` macro replaces the link with its contents.
-It then removes all other links in the same group (or replaces them with their optional alternate content).
+It then removes all other links in the same group (or replaces them with their optional alternate replacement).
 A `<<select>>` link, when clicked, only removes other links in the same group as itself, but remove all links in all groups it belongs to. `<<selectremove>>` removes all `<<select>>` links for the provided group_id.
 It does NOT trigger replacement OR alternate replacement.

 &nbsp;